Peter Collins (racing driver): Death

 During the 1958 German Grand Prix at the Nürburgring, whilst chasing Tony Brooks's Vanwall, Collins had a fatal crash.
-After pushing hard to keep pace, Collins went into the Pflanzgarten section of the circuit too quickly causing his Ferrari to run wide, encountering a ditch.
-Collins lost control of his car, it flipped into the air and landed upside down.
+After pushing hard to keep pace, Collins went into the Pflanzgarten section of the circuit too quickly, which caused his Ferrari to run wide and encounter a ditch.
+Collins lost control of his car, as it flipped into the air and landed upside down.
 Collins was thrown from the car and struck a tree, sustaining critical head injuries.
-Despite treatment Collins died later in the afternoon at a hospital in Bonn.
+Despite treatment, Collins died later in the afternoon at a hospital in Bonn.
 His death was almost identical to the fate which his Ferrari teammate Luigi Musso suffered.
 Teammate Mike Hawthorn was so disturbed by Collins's death that he retired from racing immediately after winning the 1958 Drivers' Championship.
 Hawthorn himself died during the following year after an automobile accident on the A3 bypass near Guildford, Surrey, England.
 In Tony Brooks's autobiography, he recalled that he drove harder in that race, in the duel with Collins and Hawthorn, than at any other time in his life but, as in earlier duels with Fangio, the Ferrari pair were passing and repassing only on the safer North and South curves.

 Rivalry with Luigi Musso

 Many years after the death of Peter Collins, Fiamma Breschi, Luigi Musso's girlfriend at the time of his death, revealed in a television documentary entitled The Secret Life of Enzo Ferrari the rivalry between teammates Collins, Hawthorn and Musso.
-Breschi recalled that the antagonism between Musso and the two English drivers encouraged all three to take risks: "The Englishmen (Hawthorn and Collins) had an agreement," she says.
-"Whichever of them won, they would share the winnings equally.
+Breschi recalled that the antagonism between Musso and the two English drivers encouraged all three to take risks.
+She said: "The Englishmen (Hawthorn and Collins) had an agreement.
+Whichever of them won, they would share the winnings equally.
 It was the two of them against Luigi, who was not part of the agreement.
 Strength comes in numbers, and they were united against him.
 This antagonism was actually favourable rather than damaging to Ferrari.
 The faster the drivers went, the more likely it was that a Ferrari would win."

 Personal life

 Collins married Louise King in 1957, one week after they met in Miami, having proposed after two days.
-Louise was American, and her father was a US representative to the United Nations.
+Louise was American, and her father was a U.S. representative to the United Nations.
 She would be widowed in 1958 when Collins crashed at the Nürburgring.
 She was interviewed in the movie Ferrari: Race to Immortality.